Supercolony-net/Grant-Milestone-Delivery/deliveries/openbrush_follow_up-milestone_1.md

 **Additional Information**

 We generated more full changes than planned and it took on one week more.

+From of our Grant:
+> We want to briefly(not full change, only minimal changes to reduce the size) implement them and provide a report(re-working data structure, reducing monomorphization, using dynamic dispatch in some cases).

+In the description of the milestone, we mentioned that we're going to do "not full change, only minimal changes to reduce the size", but we implemented them fully and it took more time.
 Is it possible to increase payment for that milestone from 9,000 USD to 12,000?